tiacsys/bridle/boards/shields/loopback_test/doc/index.rst

 .. note::
    Sometimes boards declare standard headers like |Arduino UNO R3| but not define all connections.
-Make sure that the board you are using have all definitions to avoid build errors (see :ref:`shields` for more details).
+Make sure that the board you are using have all definitions to avoid build errors (see :ref:`zephyr:shields` for more details).

 Supported variations
 ====================